Health/Wellness, Heart Health, Patient Blog | Jun 13 2022

 bowl of salt, reducing sodium

 For many individuals, reducing intake of dietary sodium or salt can offer a number of benefits.
 Excessive salt intake has the potential to negatively impact the liver, kidneys, heart, and blood pressure.
-Cutting back on salt can limit fluid retention and allows your body to function more normally.
+Cutting back on salt can limit fluid retention and allow your body to function more normally.
 While this dietary modification can be a challenge, a few simple tricks can be used to limit the salt that you are eating and improve your overall health.

 What is sodium?